influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

    {{< /code-tabs-wrapper >}}

 3. Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to set the schema for your bucket.
-   Pass the location of your columns file to the `columns-file` flag and the name of your measurement schema to the `name` flag.
+   Provide the location of your columns file with the `columns-file` flag and the name of your measurement with the `name` flag.

    ```sh
    influx bucket-schema create \